Panel User Guide

 • Their performance will be measured against the performance measures in clause 2.2, 2.3, and 2.4 of Schedule 7 of the Head Agreement.

-• Agencies can provide reporting to Finance on the Service Provider’s performance via the Agency Satisfaction Survey.
+• Entities can provide reporting to Finance on the Service Provider’s performance via the Agency Satisfaction Survey.

 Quality